devanshi-j/dj_Notebook/README.md

   ![image](https://github.com/devanshi-j/dj_Notebook/assets/89416589/4829e2c7-112f-4cfb-aaf2-1c80ca73f792)

+  Kubevirt: KubeVirt is an addon that enables creation of virtual machine on Kubernetes.

   WHAT ARE NAMESPACES and CGROUPS?
   NAMESPACES: It is a feature of LINUX kernes, the key feature of namespaces is that they isolate processes from each other.